-Some measures identified in the NUMP are experiencing challenges in securing continuous funding from national and local government.
-This is both due to more pressing issues, such as COVID and a prioritisation of heavy infrastructure projects, such as rail and roads over other programs and policies, including the reallocation of road lanes for biking and walking.
-This is reflected in the budget for road-transportation for 2022, of which only 10% has been allocated to active transportation.
+Some measures identified in the NUMP are experiencing challenges in securing continuous funding from national and local government agencies.
+This is due to more pressing issues, such as COVID, and prioritisation of heavy infrastructure projects, such as rail and roads, over other programmes and policies, including reallocating road lanes for biking and walking.
+This is reflected in the budget for road transportation in 2022, of which only 10% has been allocated to active transportation.
 However, an increase in the transport budget relative to previous years has been made possible by an active civil society movement.